Tyler Stephenson Player Props: Reds vs. Dodgers

 Tyler Stephenson At The Plate

-- Stephenson is hitting .251 with 11 doubles, a triple, three home runs and 24 walks.
+- Stephenson is batting .251 with 11 doubles, a triple, four home runs and 24 walks.

-- In three games this season, he has hit a long ball (5.2%, and 1.3% of his trips to the dish).
+- He has hit a long ball in four games this season (6.8%), leaving the park in 1.7% of his trips to the dish.

-- In 34.5% of his games this year, Stephenson has notched at least one RBI.
-In four of those games (6.9%) he recorded two or more RBI.
+- In 40.7% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (5.1%).

-- He has scored in 23 games this year (39.7%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.